 Although the population sizes differ hugely, this is a field that is also well represented in the United Kingdom.
 The 2019 figures from Statista.com show there were just over 37,000 HVAC companies active in the UK.⁷ The Office for National Statistics January 2022 figures show there were 140,800 people employed as HVAC engineers across Britain mainly concentrated in the South-East of England.⁸

 Lone Worker Legislation for HVAC Workers

 Under the legislation of the United States, Canada and the United Kingdom all companies with lone workers are required to have a communications system in place.
 Companies need to have frequent verbal confirmation that lone workers are safe.
-The HSE (U.K), OSHA (U.S) and CCOHS (Canada) recommend the implementation of monitoring procedures that include check-ins at pre-agreed intervals with workers.
+The HSE (U.K), OSHA (U.S) and CCOHS (Canada) recommend the implementation of employee monitoring procedures that include check-ins at pre-agreed intervals with workers.
 (For more detailed legislation read: OSHA Regulations 1915, 1910 and 1926 for Lone Working HVAC Technicians)

 How Ok Alone Can Help HVAC Technicians and Engineers

-Ok Alone, the lone worker safety app allows workers to check in at regular intervals and request help if they need it.
+Ok Alone, the lone worker safety monitoring app allows workers to check in at regular intervals and request help if they need it.
 The system has GPS capabilities that can locate a worker if they are out on a job and fail to check-in.
 Using Ok Alone means that someone who can send help will be notified if a worker doesn’t check-in or requests immediate assistance.